simoneduca/planet-four/README.md

-# planetfour-terrains-guide
+# Planet Four Spotter's Guide
-Spotter's guide for the Planet 4 project.
+This is a stand alone static page to guide Planet Four users.

 ## Deploying